wp-plugins/kalins-pdf-creation-station/readme.txt

 = 2.0.1 =
 My sincerest apologies to everyone who has been wondering what the hell happened to their help menus.

+= 2.0.2 =
+Bug fix.
+PDFs now properly generate when using 'quick edit' on posts when 'auto generate' is turned on.

 == About ==